Lars Pålsson Syll: General

-Global financial crisis
+2008 financial crisis

-Talking of the financial crisis of 2007–2008, Pålsson Syll said capitalism has an inherent tendency to periodically create speculative bubbles in different asset markets.
+Regarding the 2008 financial crisis, Pålsson Syll said capitalism has an inherent tendency to periodically create speculative bubbles in different asset markets.
 He blames the massive deregulation of the financial markets in the 1980s for both the 1990s crisis and the more recent crisis that began in 2008, and has called for a return to tighter regulation and greater transparency.
 He sees low interest rates as a risk to the economy.
 They hurt those dependent on investment income.
 More important, the central bank loses their main economic stimulation tool.
 And there is a risk of deflation, which can cause long-term economic contraction.
 In 2009 he proposed the radical solution of a lottery each year through which the central bank would take back all bank notes with a given final digit in their serial number.
 This would in effect be a negative interest rate of 10%, reducing the value of money and encouraging consumption, which would kick-start the economy.
 Although not in favor of protectionism, he has said that if the United States and other European Union countries begin introducing protectionist measures Sweden may be forced to do so too, in a variant of the prisoner's dilemma.